cponcej/awesome-tech/docs/linux-commands-examples.md

 - Watch web server access log for HTTP status code 500 & display entry generated that code: 🌟

 		tail -f access.log | awk '$9 == 500 { print $0 }'

+- You can actually follow more than one log at once and get new updates on them.
+Use -q to not print filename header.  🌟

+		tail -f *.log

 - list top 50 404's in descending order.